Take your cloth character to the next level with these articulated hands.

 Skill level: ADVANCED – due to fussy cutting of small parts, and turning of tiny tubes (basically requires small hemostats and a bit of practice.
+Ambitious beginners should not be afraid!
 The video tutorial can help put you on the right track!
 This in-the-hoop design is much easier than stitching doll hands on a regular sewing machine.)

 Be sure to check the tabs above for more info like Instructions, Supplies, and Specs!